jackhwl/EntityFrameworkCore6/EFCore6/ReadMe.md

 * Understanding and Creating Skip Navigations
 * Joining Objects in New Many-to-Many Relationships
 * Querying Across Many-to-Many Relationships
-# Section 10: Defining and Using One-to-One Relationships
+# Section 10: Defining and Using One-to-One

 * Updating the Model and Database with the New Relationship
 # Section 11: Working with Views and Stored Procedures and Raw SQL
 * Querying with Raw SQL